boek/ChessHeatmap/designNotes.md

 If it's a past year, and the result set from the DB is of size 0, we don't have data for that given username.
 We will then query the chess.com API and then store the results in the DB and display the heatmap data.

-After, we could probably display a list of stored users and years as a list.
-We can also allow the user to delete the stored data.
-It will get re-added if they query again.

 ## Compare Stats

 We'll use the maximum number between both players as a basis for the shading of the squares across both heatmap views.
 Then, we just display both normally.
 Each square should be able to be tapped with a popup of the stats for that day.

 We'll use the same logic for storing data as the "Year View."

-## Theme
+## Settings

 This will set a global variable for the color of the squares in the "Profiles", "Year View", and "Compare Stats" views.

+We will allow the user to delete previous records to clear storage in settings.